courtois-neuromod/AuditoryData_pipeline/README.md

 While working on the development of this processing pipeline, Mr. Fortier was a Master student in Psychology at Université de Montréal.
 He was also part of the auditory perception and protection branch of the Projet Courtois NeuroMod (Centre de recherche de l'Institut universitaire de gériatrie de Montréal).
-Before that, he did undergrad studies in Music writing (B. Mus.) and in Cognitive neuroscience (B. Sc.).
+Before that, he did undergraduate studies in Music writing (B. Mus.) and in Cognitive neuroscience (B. Sc.).
 Having backgrounds in both of these fields, his research interests include auditory perception, music perception and creation, and noise pollution's effects on perception and health (physical and mental).

 ### Lili El Khalil's personal Backgroung